oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 ### Nested Tx-Token Claim
+A Nested Tx-Token is a JWT Embedded Token {{JWTEmbeddedTokens}}, which embeds a Tx-Token by value.
 The following claim MUST be present in a Nested Tx-Token:

+* A `type` claim, whose value is `urn:ietf:params:oauth:token-type:tx_token`
-* A `tx_token` claim, whose value is an encoded JWT representation of a Tx-Token.
+* A `token` claim, whose value is an encoded JWT representation of a Tx-Token.

 Below is a non-normative example the JWT Body of a nested Tx-Token